 (In case you are confused by the headline: a principle is a rule, and pollex is an obscure term for thumb.
 Therefore, we’re talking about Rules of Thumb.)

-In this installment of our ongoing Principles of Pollex series, we’re going to talk about two Rules from the financial world that are actually real, true, undisputed Rules, rather than the guidelines we’ve talked about before.
+In this installment of our ongoing Principles of Pollex series, we’re going to talk about two Rules from the financial world that are actually real, true, undisputed Rules, rather than the guidelines with dubious proof that we’ve talked about before.
 These two Rules are not open to interpretation.
 The first is about investments, and the second is about loans.
 Both are useful in their own ways…

 Rule of 72